 - Call 911 if you ever need to administer rectal medication to stop the seizure.

 Treatment of children with seizures is different than treatment for adults.
 Unless a specific cause is found, most children with first-time seizures will not be placed on medications.

 - If medications are started:

 - The doctor will follow the drug levels, which require frequent blood tests, and will watch closely for side effects.
 Often, it takes weeks to months to adjust the medications, and sometimes more than one medicine is needed.

-- If your child has continuous seizures (status epilepticus), he or she will be treated very aggressively with IV antiseizure medications, admitted to the intensive care unit, and possibly be placed on a breathing machine.
+- If your child has continuous seizures (status epilepticus), they will be treated very aggressively with IV antiseizure medications, admitted to the intensive care unit, and possibly be placed on a breathing machine.